Renewing Your Contract in Graduate Housing

 How to Renew your Contract

-• Log into Axess before the first-round Lottery deadline.
+- Log into the myHousing portal before the first-round Lottery deadline.

 Don’t wait until the last day to renew!
-Axess allows only a limited number of students to log on at one time and the system can slow down during periods of heavy use.
+The portal allows only a limited number of students to log on at one time and the system can slow down during periods of heavy use.

 Renewing with a Group